 I had no problem coming up with ideas for posts, or writing the posts themselves but I did find it far more time consuming than I had anticipated.
-Of course, you can just share your own content, but much of blog challenges such as Blogtober and Blogmas, are about interacting and help promote the blogging community.
-There or often linkies/link-ups and you can’t expect people to comment or share your posts if you are not prepared to return the favour.
+Of course, you can just share your own content, but much of blog challenges such as Blogtober and Blogmas, are about interacting and helping to promote the blogging community.
+There are often linkies/link-ups and you can’t expect people to comment or share your posts if you are not prepared to return the favour.

 Here are some of my tips for completing blog challenges:

 * Write your posts in advance and schedule them to go live during the challenge.
 By doing this, you only have to concentrate on promoting your posts on social media, adding them to linkies and interacting with other bloggers.
 I say only but this will still take up a lot of time each day.

 * Use hashtags on social media, both to promote your posts and search out other bloggers taking part.